Synthetixio/synthetix/sigp.md

 ###### 1. Does not need to import Court.sol ######
 Fixed
 ###### 2. LastAverageBalance and penultimateAverageBalance are public and would quite frequently be out-of-date, misleading ######
-Not implemented - added warning in comments
+Not implemented - added warning in comments.

 ##### ERC20FeeToken #####

 ###### 1. Use of uint256 in contrast to otherwise consistent unit usage [36] ######
-Progress
+Not implemented - Can't find this.

 ### Potential Attacks ###